rkharris12/kaspynq/README.md

 # kaspynq
-Kaspa miner for the Pynq Z2 dev board
+Kaspa miner for the Pynq-Z2 dev board